aliveprotocol/docs/docs/getstarted.md

 :::

-You can stream through Alive using CLI during the testing phrase as the UI for streamers is currently being developed.
+You can stream through Alive Protocol using CLI during the testing phrase as the UI for streamers is currently being developed.
 If you wish to perticipate in the early testing, please contact `techcoderx#7481` on Discord for further information.

 The general procedure of creating a stream are as follows: